Dal makhani- Creamy black lentils cooked in butter with flavorful masala. Delicious, rich and comforting!

 If you are all about making the traditional recipe use 1 cup or 3/4 cup urad dal and 1/4 cup red kidney beans.

-Tomato puree– Tomato puree is the base of this curry.
-I always use puree blanched tomatoes and use it. i don’t prefer using store bough tomato puree so use fresh one.
+It is the base of this curry.
+I always use puree blanched tomatoes and use it.
+You can use homemade or store-bought.

-If you prefer you can easily use 3/4 cup store bought tomato puree in this recipe.
+If you prefer you can easily use 3/4 cup store bought puree in this recipe.

 The best version of this dal I tasted was from a dhaba and it was made even without onions.
 Yep we want the falvor of ginger garlic and chilies blend with cream and butter here.